This JB Weld review has for goal to address a different type of welding practice and products.

 Is J-B Weld the strongest glue?

-J-B Weld is a two-part epoxy adhesive that creates a strong bond between metal and ceramic surfaces.
+J-B Weld is a two-part epoxy adhesive that strongly bonds metal and ceramic surfaces.
 It can be used to repair broken or cracked objects, as well as to join dissimilar materials.
 J-B Weld is heat resistant and can withstand temperatures up to 550 degrees Fahrenheit.

 What is the strongest glue for metal?